DavZim/RITCH/README.md

 Note that the package provides a small simulated sample dataset in the `ITCH_50` format for testing and example purposes.
-Helper functions are provided to list and download sample files from NASDAQs official FTP server.
+Helper functions are provided to list and download sample files from NASDAQs official server.

 ## Install